 While teenagers are most commonly affected by acne, adults can get it too.
-But we've got good news for you: with proper lifestyle changes and professional treatment of acne, you can say hello to brighter and healthier skin!
+But we've got good news for you: with proper lifestyle changes and professional acne treatment, you can say hello to brighter and healthier skin!

 What Are The Different Forms Of Acne?

-According to the American Academy of Dermatology, a clogged pore in the skin causes the appearance of acne.
-The clog begins with dead skin cells that rise to the surface of the pore.
-The body produces sebum, which is oil that keeps the skin from drying out.
+According to the American Academy of Dermatology, a clogged pore in the skin causes acne.
+The clog begins with dead skin cells that rise to the pore's surface.
+The body produces sebum (oil) that keeps the skin from drying out.
 Dead skin cells then stick together inside the pore and can be trapped inside.
-Bacteria, which thrive on the skin, can get inside the pore – the perfect environment for them to multiply quickly.
+Bacteria, which thrive on the skin, can get inside the pore – the perfect environment to multiply quickly.
 This results in the skin being red and swollen.
 If the inflammation gets deeper, an acne cyst or nodule appears.
-The good news is that this can all be nipped in the bud by following some of these simple lifestyle changes:
+The good news is that this can all be nipped in the bud by following some of these simple lifestyle changes.

 Watch What You Eat